sbt/sbt-native-packager/src/sphinx/formats/jdkpackager.rst

 Settings
 --------

-*For the latest documentation reference the key descriptions in sbt. *
+*For the latest documentation reference the key descriptions in sbt.*

 ``jdkPackagerBasename``
-  Filename sans extension for generated installer package.
+  Filename without the extension for the generated installer package.

 ``jdkPackagerType``
   Value passed as the `native` attribute to `fx:deploy` task.